Geuthur/aa-ledger/README.md

 > AA Ledger needs at least Alliance Auth v4.0.0
 > Please make sure to update your Alliance Auth before you install this APP

+### Step 0 - Check dependencies are installed<a name="step1"></a>

+- Ledger needs the app [django-eveuniverse](https://apps.allianceauth.org/apps/detail/django-eveuniverse) to function.
+Please make sure it is installed.
+- Ledger needs the app `allianceauth.corputils` it is a optional app for AA and need to be added in (`local.py`) otherwise you can use [corpstats-two](https://apps.allianceauth.org/apps/detail/aa-corpstats-two)

 ### Step 1 - Install the Package<a name="step1"></a>

 Make sure you're in your virtual environment (venv) of your Alliance Auth then install the pakage.